athenian-programming/teleop-nav/README.md

 The object can either be hand held or it can be an object like a gold fish (http://www.bbc.com/news/av/technology-27241688/smart-tank-time-to-take-the-fish-for-a-walk)

+* Web page and/or Android App via a REST API

 ## Devices